elraffa/ioet/README.md

 1. Clone the repo: `git clone https://github.com/elraffa/ioet.git`
 2. Open the downloaded folder and open the file `index.html` in your favorite browser.
 3. Follow the instructions in the browser.
+4. To run tests you should enable testing by running npm install and then npm run test.

+Notes: if you encounter problems with this method, you might need to run the app in a server due to CORS restrictions with local files.
+To do this you can simply add the Live Server extension on Visual Studio Code or a similar one on other IDEs and run the app in that way.
+If you have further problems pleas contact me.

 # Solution